Ukraine says Russian missile attack kills 11 in eastern town

 “The main blow was dealt to Pokrovsk and Rivne in the community of Myrnograd,” he wrote on the Telegram messaging app.

-He said S-300 missiles had been used in a series of attacks, and one hit a house of a family of six.
+He said S-300 missiles had been used in a series of attacks and one hit a house of a family of six.

-Filashkin released photographs showing rescue workers working through the debris in the aftermath of the bombardment.
+Filashkin released photographs showing rescuers working through the debris in the aftermath of the bombardment.
 He said the attack showed Russian forces were “trying to inflict as much grief as possible on our land”.

 Ukrainian President Volodymyr Zelenskyy, in his nightly video address, expressed his condolences to the families of the victims and accused Russia of once again deliberately targeting civilian objects.